karthik2804/developer/content/spin/v3/faq.md

 * Some modules produced by languages with older WASI support may no longer run.
 This specifically affects WAGI applications compiled with a WASI-SDK version 18 or earlier.
 See https://github.com/fermyon/spin/issues/2552 for details of the issue and for possible workarounds.
+* Spin now has been updated to support inferencing models in the more populat safetensors format instead of GGML format.
+Spin now only support the Llama architecture for inferencing - this  is a breaing change as earlier there was support for gpt2, gptj, bloom, mpt and falcon.
+The folder structure for the inferencing models has been updated as well - now the structure is of the format `.spin/ai-models/<model arch>/<model name>/<model files>`.
+Support for well-known models has also been dropped.

 The following change will not affect most application authors, but may affect you if you work directly with the low-level WASI interfaces: